 Even though Switzerland is known for its mountains and snow, the climate is mild rather than cold.
 The climate is strongly influenced by the relatively nearby Atlantic ocean.
 Winds from the Atlantic transport moist and mild maritime air into Switzerland.
 The lower valleys in particular have quite a mild climate.

 A varying climate

-The mountains add an extra dimension to the "mild" Swiss climate, as the elevation is an important factor for the temperature at a specific location.
+The mountains add an extra dimension to the mild Swiss climate.
+The elevation is an important factor for the temperature at a specific location.
 Also, mountains can stop clouds, resulting in a moist cool climate on one side of a mountain, and a dry sunny climate on the other side.

-Unfortunately, global warming has added an extra dimension to the climate in Switzerland.
+Unfortunately, global warming causes significant changes to the climate in Switzerland.

 Switzerland is not covered in snow all year long, not even in winter.

 - Learn when and where to expect snow here.

 - Learn about winter temperatures and snow line here.

 - For snow activities and winter sports, please go here.